 As part of that, they chose Fly & Form Structures, Inc. to manage the concrete works of a new 580,000-square foot addition to the hospital.
 Listed as the Center for Advanced Surgical Services (CASS), this space would contain a dedicated ambulatory surgical area with eight operating rooms.
-It would also include five endoscopy rooms; a sterile processing department; a post-anesthesia care unit; an ears, nose, and throat department; imaging and gastrointestinal spaces; four radiology rooms; women’s services areas; and a cancer care center.
+It would also include five endoscopy rooms; a sterile processing department; a post-anesthesia care unit; an ears, nose, and throat department; imaging and gastrointestinal spaces; four radiology rooms; multiple women’s services areas; and a cancer care center.

 The CASS was one of the most complicated projects Fly & Form Structures, Inc. had worked on as it required complex thermal monitoring and tight project timelines.
 To add to the project’s size and complexity, all the foundations, a third of the CASS’ grade beams, a significant number of columns, and several transfer girders were classified as mass concrete elements.

 Such an expansion to the hospital would require over 45 pile caps for a suitable foundation with anywhere from up to 16 thermal monitoring locations for each pile cap.
 With so many mass concrete elements in play, Fly & Form Structures, Inc. would need concrete sensors that could handle a large project within a restrictive schedule.